World Cancer Day 2022 – Close The Gap

 • Educating the public about cancer care and cancer prevention

-• Training health care workers to understand how inequity affects cancer care
+• Training healthcare workers to understand how inequity affects cancer care

 • Reimagining health care systems and policies